Trent Stamp: Executive Director

 Trent worked previously as vice-president, communications for Teach For America, as an analyst and manager for the Social Security Administration, and as a legislative aide for U.S. Representative Robert Matsui.
 He has served as a Teach For America teacher in rural North Carolina, as a Presidential Management Fellow, and in 2013, he was selected as a National Security Seminar Fellow at the U.S. Army War College.
 Trent received his Master’s in Public Policy from Duke University and his B.A. in Law and Society from the University of California, Santa Barbara.

 Trent lives in Hermosa Beach, California with his wife and two children.
-In his spare time, he is a volunteer coach for five youth sports teams and serves as the President of the Hermosa Beach Little League.
+In his spare time, he is a volunteer coach for multiple youth sports teams and serves as the President of the Hermosa Beach Little League, a non-profit organization with a $250,000 annual budget that serves over 500 children.